J1 League

-The J1 League (J1リーグ, Jē-wan Rīgu), the J.League or the Meiji Yasuda J1 League (明治安田J1リーグ, Meiji Yasuda Jē-wan Rīgu) for sponsorship reasons, is a professional association football league in Japan and the highest level of the Japanese football league system.
+The J1 League (J1リーグ), officially known as Meiji Yasuda J1 League (明治安田J1リーグ) for sponsorship reasons, is a professional association football league in Japan and the highest level of the Japanese football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the J2 League.
-Both the J1 and J2 leagues are operated by the Japan Professional Football League (日本プロサッカーリーグ, Nihon Puro Sakkā Rīgu).
+Both the J1 and J2 leagues are operated by the Japan Professional Football League.

 Founded in 1992, it is one of the most successful leagues in Asian professional club football history.
 It was known as the J.League from 1993 to 1998 before becoming a two-division league, and as J.League Division 1 from 1999 to 2014.
-Vissel Kobe successfully defended their second consecutive title in the 2024 season, after previously winning it in the 2023 season.
+The current champions are Kashima Antlers, who won a record-extending ninth J.League title and a record-breaking ninth top flight title in the 2025 season.

 History

-Before the professional league (pre–1993)
+Before the professional league (pre-1993)

 Before the inception of the J.League, the highest level of club football was the Japan Soccer League (JSL), which was formed in 1965 and consisted of amateur clubs.
 Despite being well-attended during the boom of the late 1960s and early 1970s (when Japan's national team won the bronze Olympic medal at the 1968 games in Mexico), the JSL went into decline in the 1980s, in general line with the deteriorating situation worldwide.
 Fans were few, the grounds were not of the highest quality, and the Japanese national team was not on a par with the Asian powerhouses.
 To raise the level of play domestically, to attempt to garner more fans, and to strengthen the national team, the Japan Football Association (JFA) decided to form a professional league.

 The professional association football league, J.League was formed in 1992, with eight clubs drawn from the JSL First Division, one from the Second Division, and the newly formed Shimizu S-Pulse.
-At the same time, JSL changed its name and became the now–defunct Japan Football League, a semi-professional league.
-Although the J.League did not officially launch until 1993, the Yamazaki Nabisco Cup competition was held between the ten clubs in 1992 to prepare for the inaugural season.
+At the same time, JSL changed its name and became the now-defunct Japan Football League, a semi-professional league.
+Although the J.League did not officially launch until 1993, the J.League Cup was held between the ten clubs in 1992 to prepare for the inaugural season.